Tight Regret Bounds for Noisy Optimization of a Brownian Motion: Introduction

 The rest of the paper is structured as follows.
-In Section~\ref{sec:setup}, we describe the problem setup and state the objective precisely.
-In Section~\ref{sec:ach}, we describe the algorithm used, state the achievable regret bounds, and provide the proof (with many details deferred to the appendices).
-In Section~\ref{sec:conv}, we state the impossibility results and provide the proof.
-In Section~\ref{sec:num}, we conduct numerical experiments to demonstrate that the expected cumulative regret indeed scales as roughly $\sqrt{T}$.
+In Section~\ref{sec:setup}, we formally describe the problem setup and state our objectives.
+In Section~\ref{sec:ach}, we describe the algorithm used, state the achievable regret bounds, and provide the core steps of the proof.
+In Section~\ref{sec:conv}, we state the impossibility results and provide their core proof steps.
+In Section~\ref{sec:num}, we conduct numerical experiments to demonstrate that the expected cumulative regret indeed scales as roughly~$\sqrt{T}$.
+In Section~\ref{sec:concl}, we conclude our discussion.
+In Section~\ref{app:proofs}, we prove several technical results used in the earlier sections, with some details further relegated to the appendices (supplementary material).